matthias-reis/carda-gatsby/content/articles/2023/11/grand-aquila-vestiges-en.md

 ---
 date: 2023-11-03T08:14:00.766Z
-slug: grand-aquila-vestiges-en
 typeName: Review
 title: Grand Aquila – "Vestiges"
 subTitle: '"Architects of a Sonic Journey"'
 seoTitle: Grand Aquila – "Vestiges" – Post-Metal-Review
 description: Grand Aquila deliver great post-metal with their debut album "Vestiges".
 Find out all the important insights about the record now!
 excerpt: Grand Aquila inspire the post-metal world with their debut album "Vestiges".
 A dynamic sound full of captivating transitions, harmonies and intensity awaits you.
 With this extremely creative musical highlight, the quartet from Belgium makes you want more and puts you in a good mood!
 image: https://storage.googleapis.com/cardamonchai-media/2023-11-03/grand-aquila-vestiges-og-1-png-imagine-f8f8f8_ccc9c8_1024_768/640.webp
-copyright: 'Grand Aquila'
+copyright: Grand Aquila
 ogImage: https://storage.googleapis.com/cardamonchai-media/2023-11-03/grand-aquila-vestiges-og-2-png-imagine-f8f8f8_7c756f_1200_630/640.webp
 labels:
   - Band